 Around 2 weeks after we set a date for our arrival in Kenya, Catherine e-mailed us our pre-departure information, receipt, and itinerary.
 These documents had every detail we needed in them.
 What lodges we were staying in, approximate flight times (they tend to change – more information on this later), and what activities were available to us while on safari.

-The planning process couldn’t have been easier.
+The planning process for my safari in Kenya couldn’t have been easier.
 It really set the tone of the entire safari; smooth, easy, and relaxed.

 Best time of year to go on Safari in Kenya